UK vaccine plant evacuated after getting suspicious package - WTMJ

 LONDON (AP) — A British pharmaceutical manufacturing company producing coronavirus vaccines had to partially evacuate its factory Wednesday after receiving a “suspicious package.”

-Wockhardt UK, an arm of the Mumbai-based pharmaceutical company that is producing the Oxford-AstraZeneca vaccine in north Wales, said it notified authorities after receiving the package on Wednesday morning.
+The U.K. arm of Mumbai-based pharmaceutical company Wockhardt, which is producing the Oxford-AstraZeneca vaccine in north Wales, said it notified authorities after receiving the package on Wednesday morning.

 “Upon expert advice, we have partially evacuated the site pending a full investigation.
 The safety of our employees and business continuity remain of paramount importance,” the company said in a statement.

 North Wales Police said they were dealing with the “ongoing incident” at the Wrexham Industrial Estate, 42 miles (68 kilometers) south of Liverpool.
-They closed the surrounding roads and asked members of the public to avoid the area until further notice.
+They closed the surrounding roads and asked residents to avoid the area until further notice.
 The force did not provide further details.

-The BBC reported that a bomb disposal unit has been called to deal with a suspicious package and said there were no reports of injuries.
+The BBC reported that a bomb disposal unit had been called in to deal with the suspicious package and said there were no reports of injuries.

+The company employs 400 people but did not elaborate on how many were evacuated Wednesday.

 Wockhardt UK had struck an agreement with the British government, which reserved a production line at the Welsh plant to guarantee the supply of the COVID-19 vaccines.
 The company recently hosted British Prime Minister Boris Johnson, who hailed the agreement as a milestone in Britain’s vaccine distribution program.